36 result(s)

 Geometric deep learning for statics-aware 3D gridshells

-Favilli A., Giorgi D., Laccone F., Malomo L., Cignoni P.
+Favilli A, Giorgi D, Laccone F, Malomo L, Cignoni P

 In the context of architecture, gridshells are three-dimensional frame structures in which loads are entirely born by edges, or beams.
 Our contribution is to draw the way to a computational method that, given an input gridshell provided by a designer, slightly changes the input to ensure good static performance.
 The changing is induced by structure node repositioning.
 If the gridshell is represented as a surface mesh, the problem boils down to finding a proper vertex displacement.
 The vertex displacement should strike a happy medium between structure rigidity, with load deformation as low as possible, and structure resistance, preventing stress caused breaks.
 In this report, we inculde a solution to solve this mesh vertex displacement learning problem with a target goal of reducing a physically-based loss function, namely the mean strain energy of a gridshell, by means of a graph neural network.
-We adopt several geometric input features and discuss their effects on the results.Source: ISTI Technical Report, ISTI-2022-TR/016, 2022
+We adopt several geometric input features and discuss their effects on the results.DOI: 10.32079/isti-tr-2022/016

 Metrics: